melintea/upml/doc/upml/switch.md

 ![image](../../plantuml/switch/switch.png)

 - add a "Human" to flip the switches to turn the light on then to turn it back off.
-This should the the SM back into the ```BothOff``` state.
+This should get the SM back into the ```BothOff``` state.
 - mark ```BothOff``` as the final state for this scenario otherwise an invalid end state error will be reported
 - add a ```lightOn``` ghost variable